hres/cfg-task-service/README.md

 Go to <https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/>

 1. Import the public key used by the package management system.
-2. Create a list file for MongoDB.
+2. Create a list file for MongoDB for Ubuntu 16.04
-  * Ubuntu 16.04
 3. Reload local package database.
 4. Install the MongoDB packages.